- NAME: Salvador Dalí

 Answer questions and see how you rank against other players.Play Now

-As a result, all rights to his collection were sold without his permission by other business managers resulting in Dalí losing much of his wealth.
-Two wealthy American art collectors, A. Reynolds Morse and his wife Eleanor, who had known Dalí since 1942, set up an organization called "Friends of Dalí" and a foundation to put the artist on a more secure financial footing.
+Also in '74, Dalí dissolved his business relationship with manager Peter Moore.
+As a result, all rights to his collection were sold without his permission by other business managers and he lost much of his wealth.
+Two wealthy American art collectors, A. Reynolds Morse and his wife, Eleanor, who had known Dalí since 1942, set up an organization called "Friends of Dalí" and a foundation to help boost the artist's finances.
 The organization also established the Salvador Dalí Museum in St. Petersburg, Florida.

 In 1980, Dalí was forced to retire from painting due to a motor disorder that caused permanent trembling and weakness in his hands.
-He was not able to hold a paint brush, and lost the ability to express himself in the way he knew best.
-Then in 1982, his beloved wife and friend, Gala, died.
-The two events put him in a deep depression.
-He moved to Pubol, in a castle he had purchased and remodeled for Gala, possibly to hide from the public or, as some speculate, to die.
-In 1984, Dalí was severely burned in a fire, which confined him to a wheelchair.
-Friends, patrons, and fellow artists rescued him from the castle and returned him to Figueres, making him comfortable in his Teatro Museo.
+No longer able to hold a paint brush, he'd lost the ability to express himself the way he knew best.
+More tragedy struck in 1982, when Dalí's beloved wife and friend, Gala, died.
+The two events sent him into a deep depression.
+He moved to Pubol, in a castle that he had purchased and remodeled for Gala, possibly to hide from the public or, as some speculate, to die.
+In 1984, Dalí was severely burned in a fire.
+Due to his injuries, he was confined to wheelchair.
+Friends, patrons and fellow artists rescued him from the castle and returned him to Figueres, making him comfortable at the Teatro-Museo.

 Included In These Groups